As you start to learn about stem cells, one of the most common questions to have is, “What types of stem cells exist?”

 Currently, there is not an agreed upon number of stem cell types in existence, because one can classify stem cells either by differentiation potential (what they can turn into) or by origin (from where they are sourced).

-While classifying stem cells by the source tissue from which they are derived is descriptive, it is not valuable for classification purposes, because there is the potential to label stem cells into dozens (if not hundreds) of different categories.
+While classifying stem cells by the source tissue from which they are derived is descriptive, it is not valuable for classification, because there is the potential to label stem cells into dozens (if not hundreds) of categories.

-Therefore, this post is dedicated to explaining the five types of stem cells that exist, based on a classification system that assesses and defines differentiation potential.
+Therefore, this post is dedicated to explaining the five types of stem cells, based on a classification system that assesses differentiation potential.

 5 Types of Stem Cells by Differentiation Potential

 All stem cells that exist can be classified into one of five groups based on their differentiation potential.
 These groups are: